chengiskhan/week4project/Codebook.md

 tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Note the 'f' to indicate frequency domain signals.

 These signals were used to estimate variables of the feature vector for each pattern: -XYZ is used to denote 3-axial signals in the X, Y and Z directions.
 ============================================================================

 "testtraindata" data set

 The test and training data sets were merged into one and only the mean and standard deviation data was extracted.

 | Key to understanding the variables:
 | t = time domain signals